-The proverb of the Three Wise Monkeys finds its roots in the Shinto religion from Japan.
-Though the interpretation of this figure is open to debate, I found the philosophy of the three monkeys to be linked to two important concepts in yoga : the yama “ahimsa” (non-violence) and “satya” (truthfullness).
-For me, “see no evil” teaches us to see and accept the reality as it is, not as we interprete it.
-“Speak no evil” teaches us to ponder our words so they are not harming nor misleading others.
-“Hear no evil” teaches us to not interpret wrongly what we hear, and to use discernment.
+The maxim of the Three Wise Monkeys has been popularized by the Kōshin faith in Japan, but seem to have originated initially from China.
+Though the interpretation of this figure is open to debate, I found the philosophy of the three monkeys to be linked to two important concepts in yoga : the yama "ahimsa" (non-violence) and "satya" (truthfullness).
+To me, "see no evil" teaches us to see and accept the reality as it is, not as we interprete it.
+"Speak no evil" teaches us to ponder our words so they are not harming nor misleading others.
+"Hear no evil" teaches us to not interpret wrongly what we hear, and to use discernment and critical thinking.

 Monkeys are also associated with agility, natural movement, suppleness and playfulness.
-Adding the term “wise” made me think of the notion of knowledge and care ; I believe that if we move wisely, with understanding and control, we can develop not only a better awareness of our bodies, but also a more sustainable movement practice.
+Adding the term "wise" made me think of the notion of knowledge, research and care ; I believe that if we move wisely, meaning progressively, with compassion, understanding and attention, we can develop a movement practice that respects our bodies and serves us well, physically and mentally.